ForNeVeR/artwork/Readme.md

 ## License [![logo-cc-by][]][cc-by-license]

-The images in this repositories are licensed under a [Creative Commons Attribution 4.0 International License][cc-by-license], with the exception of the `memes` directory.
+The images in this repository are licensed under a [Creative Commons Attribution 4.0 International License][cc-by-license], with the exception of the `memes` directory.

 The `memes` directory may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 It is believed that